 I hope you guys have fun making these tasty croquettes!
 Don’t forget to leave a comment below or on my Facebook page, and let me know how you liked it!
 Even better, snap a picture, tag it #thepetitecook and share it on Instagram!
 Looking at your pictures makes me always happy :).

 - Sea salt and black pepper

 - Olive oil spray, for baking

-- 1 tbsp fresh basil and mint, finely chopped
+- 1 tablespoon fresh basil and mint, finely chopped

 - a squeeze of fresh lime juice

 - 2 roasted bell peppers, finely chopped (optional)

 - Preheat oven to 200C/400F and lightly spray with oil a baking tray.

 - In a bowl, mix together your leftover mashed sweet potatoes ⅓ of panko breadcrumbs and grated garlic.
 Season well with salt and pepper and mix until combined.

 - In another bowl mix together the ricotta with fresh herbs, lime juice and zest.
 Add finely chopped roasted bell pepper and season well with salt and pepper to taste.